Industries

 Searching storm cells

 One unique feature of the Xweather API is the search action, which allows you to perform advanced queries that may not pertain to a specific location.
-When used with the storm cells endpoint, you have the ability to search across the entire US, a single state, or multiple.
+When used with the storm cells endpoint, you can search the entire US, a single state, or multiple.

 For example, return up to 100 storm cells that indicate a tornadic vortex signature (TVS) (if there are more than 100 cells with a tornadic signature at a given time, we may have bigger problems):